4-week online course

 Money.
 For good or for bad, it makes the world go round.
-Without it, it’s difficult to get a project of the ground, much less sustain and grow its impact.
+Without it, it’s difficult to get a project off the ground, much less sustain and grow impact.

 But the social sector has an advantage!
 Deep down, many funders, investors, and buyers want to know that their money is creating a positive impact on the world.
 We call these investors ‘Purchasers of Social Good.’
 After identifying and mapping these purchasers of social good, you can learn to build a solid financial plan, complete with research data, benchmarks and metrics, and present information to funders and investors in a way that inspires confidence and motivates action.
 This course challenges you to break free of old models of “campaigning” for funds, and unleash the tools of business to make a case for investment in your innovative solutions and important work.

 Don’t try to raise money.
 If you try to raise money, you will fail.
 If you try to become the most high performing, effective organization in the world, people will flock to support you.
 An effective investment and partnership operation will give you money to change the world.
-This course will teach out how.
+This course will teach the “how”.

 The course is an online course, including videos, live webinars, articles and forums for discussions.
 Please visit our Frequently Asked Questions section for more information.

-Each week of the online course will present a new topic area:
+Each week of the online course will cover a new topic area: